-The beauty of Lake Geneva, the Great St Bernard Pass and the Val d’Aosta
+Extraordinary landscapes, from Lake Geneva and the Great St Bernard Pass to the Val d’Aosta and regional Tuscany

-Sublime alpine scenery, as we cross the Great St Bernard Pass from Switzerland to the Val d’Aosta
+Sublime alpine scenery at Lake Geneva, the Great St Bernard Pass and Val d’Aosta

 Days 1–4: Arrive Geneva and transfer to Montreux on the shores of Lake Geneva.
 Explore Lake Geneva, and cross the Great St Bernard Pass to the Val d’Aosta.